The Whirly Dirly Conspiracy: Production

 The title of the episode, "The Whirly Dirly Conspiracy", was announced on July 25, 2017.
 On August 7, 2017, Ryan Ridley revealed that he had written the fifth episode, along with the seventh one.
 Upon the episode's airing, Juan Meza-León was revealed as the director.
 Screen Rant called the Morty of the episode a "far more capable character, one who has learned so many hard lessons that he's now the one delivering them."
 Also in the episode, Rick "admits to having some culpability in the dissolution of Jerry and Beth's marriage, while Jerry seemingly comes to terms with his penchant for using pity as a tool to get others to do what he wants" according to Screen Rant.

 The episode stars series creator Justin Roiland as both titular characters, Rick Sanchez and Morty Smith, Chris Parnell as Jerry Smith, Spencer Grammer as Summer Smith, and Sarah Chalke as Beth Smith.
 Ethan, a boy Summer is trying to impress with the size alteration machine, is voiced by Dan Benson in the episode.
-Benson reprises his role as Ethan from the third episode of the series, "Anatomy Park", as well as in the second season of the show.
+Benson reprises his role as Ethan from the third episode of the series, "Anatomy Park", as well as the second season of the series.
 In addition, Clancy Brown appears as the alien Risotto Groupon, an alien plotting against Rick with Jerry's help; Echo Kellum voices Triple Trunks, a bartender at the resort with extra heads sprouting from his eyes and a trunk on each face; Tom Kenny lends his voice as Schnoopy Bloopers and Gene, the Smith's next-door neighbor; and Cassie Steele portrays Tricia Lange.